JoshCaravaggio/antopic/README.md

 * A redis cache for the (celery) ingestion worker queue
 * An identity provider for auth (Auth0 used here)

-The application has three components which would scale independently:
+The application has three components:

 * Backend API  - CRUD for topics & content, and the chat endpoint
 * Celery worker(s) - content ingestion jobs